SnowflakePowered/librashader/README.md

 The Metal runtime is **not thread safe**.
 However you can still defer submission of GPU resource initialization through the `filter_chain_create_deferred` function.

+The Direct3D 9 API is not thread safe, unless `D3DCREATE_MULTITHREADED` is enabled at device creation.
 ### Quad vertices and rotations
 All runtimes render intermediate passes with an identity matrix MVP and a VBO for with range `[-1, 1]`.
 The final pass uses a Quad VBO with range `[0, 1]` and the following projection matrix by default.